Alan Shulman

 Alan Shulman (4 June 1915 – 10 July 2002) was an American composer and cellist.
 He wrote a considerable amount of symphonic music, chamber music, and jazz music.
 Trumpeter Eddie Bailey said, "Alan had the greatest ear of any musician I ever came across.
 He had better than perfect pitch.
 I've simply never met anyone like him."
 Some of his more well known works include his 1940 Neo-Classical Theme and Variations for Viola and Piano and his A Laurentian Overture, which was premiered by the New York Philharmonic in 1952 under the baton of Guido Cantelli.
-Also of note is his 1948 Concerto for Cello and Orchestra which was also premiered by the New York Philharmonic with cellist Leonard Rose and conductor Dmitri Mitropoulos.
+Also of note is his 1948 Concerto for Cello and Orchestra which was also premiered by the New York Philharmonic with cellist Leonard Rose and conductor Dimitri Mitropoulos.
 Many of Shulman's works have been recorded, and the violinist Jascha Heifetz and jazz clarinetist Artie Shaw have been particular exponents of his work both in performance and on recordings.

 Biography

 Early life and education

 Shulman was born in Baltimore, Maryland, the son of a Russian immigrant father and Jewish mother.
 His father, who died when Shulman was one and a half, worked as a pharmacist and was a skilled amateur flautist.
 He had two siblings, Sylvan Shulman, who became a violinist, and Violet Shulman, who became a pianist.
 When Alan was 8, the siblings formed the Shulman Trio and performed in concerts throughout the Baltimore area.
 They were some of the earliest musicians to perform in radio commercials.
 All three children attended the Peabody Conservatory where they studied under Louis Cheslock and Alan, who started his training there at age 10, studied the cello under Bart Wirtz.
 Shulman wrote his first music composition during his first year studying at the Peabody Conservatory.

 At the age of 14, Shulman and his family relocated to Brooklyn, New York.
-He attended Erasmus Hall High School between 1928–1929 and Brooklyn Vocational High School between 1929-1932.
+He attended Erasmus Hall High School between 1928 and 1929 and Brooklyn Vocational High School between 1929 and 1932.
 In 1929 he won a scholarship from the New York Philharmonic which enabled him to continue his music studies further with cellist Joseph Emonts and composer Winthrop Sargeant for the next three years.
-He played with the National Orchestral Association under conductor Léon Barzin from 1929-1932.
+He played with the National Orchestral Association under conductor Léon Barzin from 1929 to 1932.

 Shulman joined Chapter 802 of the American Federation of Musicians in 1931.
 He entered the Juilliard School in 1932 where he studied for five years, principally under cellist Felix Salmond and composers Albert Stoessel and Bernard Wagenaar.
 While a student he began performing with a string quartet that played popular music for the NBC network in 1933.
 He also worked as the group's arranger.
 He joined the Kreiner String Quartet in 1935, playing with them through 1938.
 He also started writing his first serious compositions during this time, notably writing music for the American Children's Theatre production of Hans Christian Andersen's The Chinese Nightingale in 1934.
 Upon graduating in 1937, he pursued further studies with cellist Emanuel Feuermann in 1939 and composer Paul Hindemith in 1942.